imazen/resizer-web/content/docs/howto/avoid-network-limit.md

 ## Disabling FCN

-1. Open Regedit
+1. Open Regedit.exe (not RegEdt32!)

 2. Add a DWORD at HKLM\Software\Microsoft\ASP.NET\FCNMode, with a value of '1'

-3. If you are running a 32-bit process on an x64-based system, add the DWORD value at the following registry key:

-4. HKLM\SOFTWARE\Wow6432Node\Microsoft\ASP.NET\FCNMode
+2. Add a DWORD at HKLM\SOFTWARE\Wow6432Node\Microsoft\ASP.NET\FCNMode, with a value of '1' (on 64-bit systems, dual entry is required)

 5. Reboot (iisreset may suffice, but some users have found a reboot neccessary)